 In accordance with Data Protection Law (including GDPR – the General Data Protection Regulation), some of Malvern College Summer School’s processing activity is carried out on its behalf by third parties – our trusted and contracted suppliers – such as IT systems (MemberPress and Gravity Forms), web developers (We Are Beard) or cloud storage providers.
 This is always subject to contractual assurances that personal data will be kept securely and only in accordance with the Malvern College Summer School specific directions, i.e. your data will never be used by these suppliers for their own benefit or marketing purposes.

 HOW LONG WE KEEP PERSONAL DATA

-If you have any specific queries about how this policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact Malvern College’s Commercial Director, Mr Allan Walker, firstname.lastname@example.org.
+If you have any specific queries about how this policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact Malvern College’s Commercial Director, Claudia Hamm, firstname.lastname@example.org..
 However, please bear in mind that Malvern College Summer School, Malvern College Enterprises Ltd and Malvern College may have lawful and necessary reasons to hold on to some data.

 Individuals have various rights under Data Protection Law to access and understand personal data about them held by Malvern College Summer School, and in some cases ask for it to be erased or amended or for Malvern College Summer School to stop processing it, but subject to certain exemptions and limitations.

-If you wish to exercise any of these rights you should put your request in writing to Malvern College’s Commercial Director, Mr Allan Walker, email@example.com.
+If you wish to exercise any of these rights you should put your request in writing to Malvern College’s Commercial Director, Claudia Hamm, email@example.com.

 You should be aware that certain data is exempt from the right of access.
-This may include information which identifies other individuals, or information which is subject to legal professional privilege.
+This may include information that identifies other individuals or information which is subject to legal professional privilege.

 Data Protection Law provides you with the following rights: